5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 Are they or are they not also part of the problem?

-They're not pushing pro-Constitution candidates.
+They're not pushing pro constitutional candidates.

-I know when we had that call or the spaces with you and Daniel Mercury talking, I mean, you guys were talking about the Constitution.
+I know when we had that call or the spaces with you and Daniel Mercury talking, I mean, you guys were talking about the constitution.

-You guys were talking about restoring rights that are embedded in our laws, but like none of these guys are talking about it.
+You guys were talking about restoring rights that are embedded in our laws.

 I'm part of the committee there.

-I am also, I was a caucus captain for the Trump 24 campaign.
+I am also I was a caucus captain for the Trump 24 campaign.

 We delivered a lot of votes.